aws-samples/cfn101-workshop/workshop/content/60-cloudformation-package-and-deploy/100-lab-09-deploy.md

 ## Validating a template

 Sometimes a CloudFormation template deployment will fail due to syntax errors in the template.
-`validate-template` checks a CloudFormation template to ensure it is valid JSON or YAML.
+[`aws cloudformation validate-template`](https://docs.aws.amazon.com/cli/latest/reference/cloudformation/validate-template.html) checks a CloudFormation template to ensure it is valid JSON or YAML.
 This is useful to speed up development time.

 Let's validate a template.